3.2

 (6)

 These simple school hairstyles for girls look fancy but can be done in under 5 minutes.
-Are you ready to shake up your morning routine?
+Are you ready to shake up your busy school mornings?

 Mornings can often be a stressful time as you rush to get the kids ready for school.
 If your daughter has long hair, you will probably also need to get it tied up.
-At the same time, the pony tail or basic braid can feel a little . . . dare we say it . . . boring.
+At the same time, the basic ponytail or simple braid can feel a little . . . dare we say it . . . boring.
+Maybe you feel all out of hairstyle ideas, while your daughter wants something new.

 Hair essentials for girls